IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/tabs.md

 ---
-title: $Platform$ Tabs | Layout Controls | Infragistics
+title: {Platform} Tabs | Layout Controls | Infragistics
-_description: Use Infragistics' $Platform$ tabs component to switch between similar data sets.
+_description: Use Infragistics' {Platform} tabs component to switch between similar data sets.
-_keywords: $Platform$, UI controls, web widgets, UI widgets, $Platform$ Tabs Component, Infragistics
+_keywords: {Platform}, UI controls, web widgets, UI widgets, {Platform} Tabs Component, Infragistics
 mentionedTypes: ['Tabs', 'Tab', 'TabPanel', 'Icon', 'IconButton', 'RadioGroup']
 ---

-# $Platform$ Tabs
+# {Platform} Tabs

-The $ProductName$ Tabs organizes and switches between similar data sets.
+The {ProductName} Tabs organizes and switches between similar data sets.
 The tabs are placed at the top of the data content.
 When a tab is selected the panel with the corresponding id is displayed.
 The component could be used with only tabs defined (without any panels).

-## $Platform$ Tabs Example
+## {Platform} Tabs Example

 <code-view style="height: 150px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/layouts/tabs-overview"
-           alt="$Platform$ Tabs Example"
+           alt="{Platform} Tabs Example"
            github-src="layouts/tabs/overview">
 </code-view>

 ## Usage

 <!-- WebComponents -->
-First, you need to install the $ProductName$ by running the following command:
+First, you need to install the {ProductName} by running the following command:

 ```cmd
 npm install {PackageWebComponents}